Betti-Cola

-Betti-Cola is the 1993 debut album from Canadian twee pop group Cub.
-Originally released in fall of 1993, the album was remastered and re-released with bonus tracks in 2007 by Mint Records.
+Betti-Cola is the debut album by the Canadian band Cub.
+It was released on October 1, 1993, by Mint Records.
+The album was remastered and re-released with bonus tracks in 2007.

 The album contains tracks taken from various 7-inch EPs as well as a handful of covers.
-A 12-song double EP 7-inch titled Betti Cola, with similar cover art, was released at roughly the same time as the CD.
+A 12-song double 7-inch EP titled Betti-Cola, with similar cover art, was released at roughly the same time as the CD.

 The cover art is by Archie Comics cartoonist Dan DeCarlo.

 Recording

 Cub recorded Betti-Cola primarily with microphones and a Digital Audio Tape machine.
 The album was recorded in various locations, including in Olympia, Washington, and at CBC Television.

+Reception

+"While the band's primitive, sweet formula changes little over the duration of the set," wrote Jason Ankeny in a retrospective review for AllMusic, "the performances grow more assured with each passing track; whether tackling Lisa Marr's own infectious compositions ... or well-chosen covers ...
+Cub's naive charm is irresistible."
+Ira Robbins of Trouser Press likewise found that as a whole, the album captures Cub's "increasing musical strength and confidence (especially on the part of guitarist Robynn Iwata and singer/bassist Lisa Marr; a procession of drummers make rhythmic progress impossible to chart)."
+Pitchfork's Marc Hogan stated that "like Jonathan Richman post-Modern Lovers, Cub prove that childlike whimsy can be, in the words of Joe Harvard, 'a purer form of rebellion.'"